kojiado/pub-quiz/README.md

 ## Features

 - **Quiz Creation**: Users have the power to craft engaging quizzes effortlessly.
-Create your questions and answers, or recycle questions from previous quizzes if you're feeling nostalgic.
+Create your questions and answers.

 - **Quiz Editing**: Got some changes to make?
 No problem!
 You can easily update your quizzes, swap out questions, and fine-tune your content.